 Kent is an avid outdoorsman and has a true passion for the Pee Dee.
 As a realtor with Palmetto Commercial Real Estate, Kent has worked with clients to purchase and preserve some of the most beautiful resources in our area.
 He brings a wealth of knowledge gained from his professional experience in the financial, insurance, staffing and real estate industries.
 Kent currently serves on the Florence County Council for District 5, along with many other boards and organizations working to better our community.
 Kent and his wife Carolyn live in Florence and are active members of First Presbyterian Church.
 They have three grown children that have all attended Clemson University.
 He looks forward to helping on the Board level to grow our conservation community.
 Kent joined the Board in 2016.

 Edwin Haenni grew up on a Michigan farm and graduated from Michigan State.
 His professional career with Dow Chemical and Sonoco took him around the world.
 Ed and his wife (Judy deceased) moved to Hartsville in 1980.
 Two sons and five grandchildren live in Charlotte.
 Since retirement, he enjoys wood working, making stuff from lumber he has cut and milled.
-Ed is honored to serve on the PDLT Board.
+Ed is honored to serve on the PDLT Board as the current Treasurer.